-Protestantism comes next, with lots of denominations and sects specially growing in the south of the country through the missionaries that settled there.
-Traditional beliefs are present countrywide and catholics have presence in schools, missions, cooperation programs and politics, but not in the religious life of Ethiopians, representing less than 1%.
+Protestantism comes next, with lots of denominations and sects especially growing in the south of the country through the missionaries that settled there.
+Traditional beliefs are present countrywide and Catholics have a presence in schools, missions, cooperation programs, and politics, but not in the religious life of Ethiopians, representing less than 1%.

-There is (there was?) also a well known minor group of jews, the Beta Israel (some people derogatorily call them “falashas”) around the town of Gondar, even though most of them migrated to Israel in the 80s as part of the Israeli government’s relocation missions known as “Operation Moses” and “Operation Solomon”.
-There is a very touching French movie called “Va, vis et deviens” (“Live and become”) that tells the story of an Ethiopian boy who goes to Israel and his challenges during his life in afterwards.
+There is (there was?) also a well known minor group of Jews, the Beta Israel (some people derogatorily call them “Falashas”) around the town of Gondar, even though most of them migrated to Israel in the 80s as part of the Israeli government’s relocation missions known as “Operation Moses” and “Operation Solomon”.
+There is a very touching French movie called “Va, vis et deviens” (“Live and become”) that tells the story of an Ethiopian boy who goes to Israel and his challenges during his life in afterward.

 And now coming back to the language chapter and as promised, for those who have reached so far there you go my little gift: the Spanish-Amharic basic guide.
-Practice in the bus!
+Practice on the bus!